Faleidel/haskellSnake/README.md

 A snake game in haskell.
-The game use gloss librabry.
+The game use gloss and lens libraries.